Medieval Welsh literature: Religious texts

 The vast majority of Welsh religious texts from the Middle Ages are translations and mostly the works of unknown monks and priests.
 The works themselves reflect the tastes and fashions of Christendom at the time: apocryphal narratives, dreams or visions, theological treatises and exegesis, and mystical works.

 Lives of the saints

 About thirty lives of the saints, both native ones like Beuno, Curig, and Gwenfrewi and the more general such as the Mary, the mother of Jesus, Mary Magdalene, Martin of Tours, and Catherine of Alexandria survive, all translations into Welsh from Latin.
 Even the lives of the native saints were composed in Latin originally, and that a long time after the saint's actual life and so of little or no interest to those looking for actual historical information.
-Perhaps the two most important is Buchedd Dewi ("The life of Dewi, or, David") written by Rhygyfarch in about 1094, and Buchedd Cadog ("Life of Cadog") written by Lifris of Llancarfan in c.
+Perhaps the two most important is Buchedd Dewi ("The life of Dewi, or, David") written in Latin by Rhygyfarch in about 1090 and later translated into Welsh, and Buchedd Cadog ("Life of Cadog") written by Lifris of Llancarfan in c.
 1100.